RecordsTransform Core Add-On Module.

 }

-This configuration adds Country__c into the setup and incorporates the BusinessAccount__c lookup into the query string of Country__c.
+This configuration incorporates the BusinessAccount__c lookup into the query string of Country__c as it's defined as the source sObject for this Field.

-The benefit of using the includeFields property to add extra fields is that it eliminates the need to include all readonly objects in your export.json.
-These objects are only used by the Add-On and not required elsewhere.
+The benefit of using the includeFields property to add extra fields is that it eliminates the need to include extra Readonly object definitions in your export.json which is used only in the export:RecordTransform module and nowhere else.

 {